 You don’t have to worry about if your audience will find them interesting.
 They have been tested and trusted to work.

-Yes, I added links to examples and tips on achieving the best result with each of them.
+And, yes, I added links to examples and tips on achieving the best result with each of them.

 16 Content Writing Topics You Should Try For Your New Business

 Some of the examples I linked to are popular.
-Some were viral.
-But that is another aim entirely.
+Some were viral, but that is another aim entirely.

 If you have read my other post about content writing, I wrote that the purpose of writing for your business is to help your audience.
 Help your buyers, and they will remember your brand or products.
 This purpose is the most important, not virality.
 Going viral doesn’t necessarily mean people will want to buy your product.

-#1.
-Ultimate Guides
+1. Ultimate Guides

 These are long-form posts that explain a topic in-depth.